 - To log in, enter the user name admin as shown: - 1.
 Log in as admin - 2.
 The Password prompt appears.
-Enter the default password: raritan The welcome message displays.
+Enter the default password: raritan

+The welcome message displays.
 You are now logged on as an administrator.

-After reviewing the following Navigation of the CLI (see "Navigating the CLI" on page 217) section, perform the Initial Configuration tasks.
+After reviewing the following Navigating the CLI (on page 205) section, perform the Initial Configuration tasks.